Harvard University, Program on U.S.-Japan Relations

 |Location:||Massachusetts, United States|

 HARVARD UNIVERSITY, PROGRAM ON U.S.-JAPAN RELATIONS

 Harvard University’s Program on U.S.-Japan Relations offers postdoctoral fellowships for social scientists in a broad range of fields, including anthropology, economics, education, history, law, political science, public health, public policy, and sociology.
 Projects that focus on Japan or Japan’s international role from a comparative, historical, or global perspective are welcome.
 Knowledge of the Japanese language is not required.
-The postdoctoral fellow is required to teach one undergraduate course during the academic year.
+The postdoctoral fellow has the option to teach one undergraduate course during the academic year.
 Awards are for the academic year and provide $50,000 over 10 months.
-The application deadline is 15 January.
+The application deadline is 15 January 2016.
 Candidates must hold a doctoral degree by 1 August, prior to the start of the academic year.
-Application forms are available at http://programs.wcfia.harvard.edu/us-japan, or by contacting: Program on U.S.-Japan Relations/61 Kirkland Street/Cambridge, MA 02138-2030 (e-mail: firstname.lastname@example.org).
+Application forms are available at http://programs.wcfia.harvard.edu/us-japan, or by contacting: Program on U.S.-Japan Relations, 61 Kirkland Street/Cambridge, MA 02138-2030 (e-mail: firstname.lastname@example.org).